codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 -->

-## Promotion Workflows in product releases
+## Product release view of promotion workflows
-When a release is created for a promotion triggered automatically or manually, clicking the Release ID displays the ongoing or completed view of the promotion orchestration across the environment.
+When a promotion is triggered automatically or manually, a release is created for the product, and displayed in the Releases tab.
+Clicking the Release ID displays the ongoing or completed view of the promotion orchestration across the environment.

-Each environment displays the Pre-Action or Post-Action workflows assigned to it.
-If a workflow execution is in progress, workflow steps are alsi displayed.
+Each environment displays the Pre-Action or Post-Action workflows assigned to it, including its steps for on-going releases.
 The collective status of the workflows determines the promotion status of an environment.

 {% include
 image.html